HomeArduinoModules InterfacingWS2812 Neopixel

 Output

-The gif below shows warm fire-like flickers moving around the ring.
+The GIF below shows warm fire-like flickers moving around the ring.

 Dual-Color Opposite Rotation